A Multilayered Block Network Model to Forecast Large Dynamic Transportation Graphs: an Application to US Air Transport: Introduction and related work

 We live in a highly interconnected world, and networks have become an integral part of our life, from telecommunications and social media to transportation systems and the Internet of Things.
 Further technological advances and the advent of automation, which may enable the autonomous operation of actors within the network, are likely to push the scale and sophistication of network systems up to new levels in the near future.
 This increasing complexity has permeated into science in a natural way, and the use of network modeling has become widespread in disciplines as diverse as Sociology, Neuroscience or Transportation \citep{jasny2009complex,Barabasi2016networks}, propelled by the availability of data and computing power.
 Transportation science has been for many decades an active field aiming for the development of models and policies that ensure the efficiency, safety and social acceptability of transportation systems, while limiting costs and environmental impact.
-The methodological effort, however, has been traditionally supported by a body of literature that was not particularly focused on network modeling, with contributions mostly coming from econometrics and operations research.
-In spite of that, in recent years there has been a growing number of research directions that reveal the need for appropriate methods to address the complexity imposed by network problems.
+In recent years there has been a growing number of research directions that reveal the need for appropriate methods to address the complexity imposed by network problems.
 Network resilience analysis against e.g. natural disasters or terrorist attacks, structural evolution of network systems, and network-wide traffic forecasting, are examples of these new directions.
 The interest in modeling and understanding transportation networks is not merely academic.
 The maritime shipping network processes over 80\% of the world trade, whereas travel and tourism industries, which sustain 10\% of the global GDP, rely on the air transport network (\citealp{UNCTAD2018,WTTC2018}).
 Also, public transport networks are a key element in the infrastructure of large urban areas, where the bulk of the economic activity is concentrated in most developed countries.